cassgvp/WIN-Open-Neuroimaging-Community/docs/community/roadmap.md

 # Project milestones

 There are a number of significant turning points or events which will move the Open WIN Community project forwards.
-These are linked to [task cards on our Trello board](https://trello.com/b/u4FqvNJv) so we can be transparent with our community about progress of the project.

-Alongside individual tasks, we have listed below the larger milestones we have currently prioritised to move the project forwards.
+We have listed below the larger milestones we have currently prioritised to move the project forwards.
 You are welcome to read through the whole list (🤯) or jump straight to any that interest you.

 * [**Short term**](#short-term)
 	* [Milestone 1: Complete Open Leadership community documents](#milestone-1:-complete-open-leadership-community-documents)